sebastianbreguel/HyperbolicEmbedding/README.md

 # EmbeddingHyperbolic
-This is a repository for the investigation to generate music based with Hyperbolic Embeddings
+This is a repository to investigate how to generate music based in Hyperbolic Embeddings